 General Computer Corporation (also known as GenComp or GCC) was a small arcade corporation formed by MIT students in the late 1970s.
 GCC specialized in building 'enhancement kits' for existing arcade hardware, in the form of a ROM replacement or extension circuit board.
 These enhancement kits override or replace arcade game programming to augment the game with new behavior and features.
 Machines with enhancement kits drew new attention to older games and improved profit for the owner.

 Pac-Man, a major game in the arcade scene, was a practical project for GCC to take on in 1981.
 The result was Crazy Otto: an enhancement kit for Pac-Man which broke Pac-Man's repetition with new mazes, new characters, new monster AI, and various other mechanics.
 A few Crazy Otto kits were built for development and demonstration, though a dedicated Crazy Otto cabinet was never produced.

 GCC intended to release Crazy Otto independently as an enhancement kit to augment existing Pac-Man cabinets, though a previous lawsuit with Atari inspired them to seek approval from Pac-Man's US distributor, Bally Midway, before marketing the kits.

-The original Crazy Otto program is unavailable to the public due to a royalty deal Namco upholds with GCC to this day.
+The original Crazy Otto program is unavailable to the public as part of a complex royalty deal Namco upholds with GCC to this day.

 Reviving Crazy Otto